ibexa/documentation-developer/docs/guide/recommendation.md

 If authentication fails although you added a user in your local directory please check if you used double quotes around the username in the export settings.

-### When fetching recommendations I get a message that the requested content type is not supported (CONFLICT)
+### When fetching recommendations you get a message that the requested content type is not supported (CONFLICT)

-Take a look at the scenario configuration in the [Admin Dashboard](https://admin.yoochoose.net) and check if the correct input and output types are set.
+Take a look at the scenario configuration in the [Admin Dashboard](https://admin.yoochoose.net) and check if correct input and output types are set.

 ### Logging